finanalyst/grav-plugin-sqlite/README.md

           value: Reset
       reset: true # this is advised to prevent the same data being added multiple times.
 ```
+> NOTE: It is mandatory to provide `where` data, either as a form field, or a process attribute.

 When the submit button is pressed, the following stanza is sent to the database:
 ```sql
 UPDATE people